-In all cases where the MME uses assignments from mme.conf, it makes log entries of the type WARN, followed by the mme.conf assignment used and its value.
-If the assignment comes from the user-managed configuration file mme.conf, the MME makes a log entry of type INFO.
+When the MME uses its compiled configuration assignments (in config.h), it makes log entries of type WARN (3), followed by the assignment used and its value.
+If the assignment comes from the user-managed XML configuration file, mme.conf, the MME makes log entries of type INFO (5).

-This behavior makes it easier to see what was not taken from the configuration file, which is good because it is relatively easy to make errors in configuration value specification, and little information is available when using a badly formed XML document.
+This behavior makes it easier to determine which configuration assignments the MME takes from the mme.conf XML configuration file, and which assignments are in its compiled configuration.
+Knowing the source of a configuration assignment can help in tracking down a problem, especially since it is relatively easy to make errors when specifying a configuration value, and little information is available when a badly formed XML document is used.

-Common errors are:
+Common MME configuration errors are:

-• A configuration file was specified but was not found or was not a valid XML file.
+- A configuration file was specified but was not found or was not a valid XML file.
 In this case, the MME initialization will have aborted.
-Correct the file path and/or the XML file structure. • A configuration file was found (either user-specified or default), but the MME was unable to interpret a value in the file.
+Correct the file path and/or the XML file structure. - A configuration file was found (either user-specified or default), but the MME was unable to interpret a value in the file.
 In this case, the MME will have completed initialization using the default configuration value.
 Correct the XML for the value.

 If the MME is not behaving as expected after a re-boot, you should check the logs to see the source of the assignments.
 The log type: INFO or WARN, indicates the source of the assignment and the first place to check for an error.

-If the MME used a default time setting when you expected it to use your configuration, check that:
+If the MME used a default compiled setting when you expected it to use your configuration, check that:

-- the MME has the correct path to the configuration file mme.conf (set by the c command-line option at startup). - the element you configured in the mme.conf file the MME is using is not commented out and is correctly formed.
+- the MME has the correct path to the configuration file mme.conf (set by the c command-line option at startup) - the element you configured in the mme.conf file the MME is using is not commented out and is correctly formed